skiadas/DataWranglingCourse/notes/databases_web_frameworks.md

 We start by discussing the example service we are envisioning implementing.
 This is a three-step process:

 - Describe some overall requirements.
-You can find this information at the [GitHub project](https://github.com/skiadas/banking-flask/blob/master/specs/overview.md).
+You can find this information at the [overview.md file](https://github.com/skiadas/banking-flask/blob/master/specs/).
 - The next step is to think through the URI resources and methods that we will support.
-Here is the [description](https://github.com/skiadas/banking-flask/blob/master/specs/resources.md) for that.
+Here is the [resources.md file](https://github.com/skiadas/banking-flask/blob/master/specs/) for that.
 - Lastly we should discuss the different database tables that we will need.
-Those can be found [here](https://github.com/skiadas/banking-flask/blob/master/specs/tables.md)
+Those can be found in the [tables.md file](https://github.com/skiadas/banking-flask/blob/master/specs/)

 You can check out the entire project on your computers by "cloning" the repository:
 ```bash